 This workshop considered the status for NCDs in South Asia within the context of the SDG targets.
 We aimed to identify the approaches that could:

 - speed up progress in implementing existing tools

 - review opportunities to support increased research leadership

 - impact policy uptake through investment in research and research leadership and the use of science

-Following the workshop, a written report will be produced and disseminated to stakeholders within the region and the UK highlighting the identified next steps to help tackle NCDs South Asia.
+Following the workshop, a written report is being produced and will be disseminated to stakeholders within the region and the UK highlighting the identified next steps to help tackle NCDs South Asia.

 Click here to find out more about our previous GCRF workshops and read the workshop reports.